 Carys Richards

-Carys is a Research Analyst (Research, Collaboration and Innovation) at PlanAdapt’s coordination hub, working remotely from the UK.
+Carys is a Research Analyst (Climate Adaptation & Climate Risk Management at PlanAdapt’s Coordination Hub, working remotely from the UK and Australia.

-Carys is finishing an MSc in Environment, Politics and Society from University College London, where her dissertation has focused on the phenomenon of projectisation in adaptation.
-She also holds a BSc in Geography and Sustainable Development from the University of St Andrews, with a year spent studying at Queen’s University, Canada and the National University of Singapore.
+Carys holds an MSc in Environment, Politics and Society from University College London, where her research explored the phenomenon of projectisation in LDCF-funded adaptation projects, and a BSc (Hons) in Geography and Sustainable Development from the University of St Andrews, with a year spent studying at Queen’s University, Canada and the National University of Singapore

 Carys contributed to PlanAdapt’s work in the following projects and initiatives: